VictorLavalle/Java-Academy/Week2/Exam/Java Academy 2023 - Exam Week 2.md

 in the image above we can see 3 modules with specific tasks:

 * **Model:** Stores and manages data.
 Most of the time, the models represent tables of a database.
 * **View:** Is the *Graphical Use Interface (GUI)*.
-This contains all all functionality that directly interacts with the user - like clicking a button, or an enter event.
+This contains all functionality that directly interacts with the user - like clicking a button, or an enter event.
 In other words, is a visual representation of the data.
 * **Controller**: is the *Master Mind* of the application.
 It's in charge of connect the model and view.
 The controller receives input from view, uses logic to translate the input to a demand for the model, the model grabs the data, the controller passes data from the model back to the view for the user to see in a nice display.